-- Control Con - The participant has explicitly or implicitly indicated they no longer want program assistance; and/or - It is likely that the participant will obtain or maintain permanent housing on their own or with other assistance. - A safe and appropriate housing option has been offered to the participant to resolve their housing crisis and exit shelter with RRH support and the participant declines housing option to remain in emergency shelter.
+- 〈 There are multiple, documented attempts at engagement. - The participant has explicitly or implicitly indicated they no longer want program assistance; and/or - It is likely that the participant will obtain or maintain permanent housing on their own or with other assistance. - A safe and appropriate housing option has been offered to the participant to resolve their housing crisis and exit shelter with RRH support and the participant declines housing option to remain in emergency shelter.